metethedesigner/fakeflix-react-project/readme.md

 ## Tools used

-1. React: To create the Single Page App
+1. React: To create the App
 2. React-Router: For Routing
 3. Redux ToolKit: For State Management
 4. TMDB API: As a Movie Database